New Medium Helicopter

+The New Medium Helicopter (NMH) is a British military programme to procure 23 medium-lift support helicopters to replace the Royal Air Force's Westland Puma HC2.
+The programme was launched in 2021 and in February 2026 the Leonardo AW149 was selected to fulfil the requirement.

-The New Medium Helicopter (NMH) is a British military programme to procure up to 44 medium-lift support helicopters to replace the Westland Puma HC2 and initially, the Bell 412 Griffin operated by the Royal Air Force; and the Bell 212 and Airbus AS365 Dauphin operated by the British Army.
-It is expected the new aircraft will enter service during the late-2020s.
-By the mid 2020s, only the Puma HC2 is intended for replacement, the other types have already been retired or will remain in service.
+The initial requirement was for up to 44 medium-lift support helicopters, to replace the Puma HC2 and the Bell 412 Griffin operated by the Royal Air Force; and the Bell 212 and Airbus AS365 Dauphin operated by the British Army.
+By the mid 2020s, only the Puma HC2 was intended for replacement, the other types have already been retired, remaining in service or being replaced by other aircraft.

-Three manufacturers originally competed for the contract, Airbus Helicopters offering the H175M, Leonardo Helicopters offering the AW149 and Lockheed Martin offering the S-70M Blackhawk.
-However, in August 2024, only Leonardo had submitted a bid by the required deadline.
-The bid is expected to be reviewed during 2025, when a contract is also expected to be awarded.
+Three manufacturers expressed interest in the contract, Airbus Helicopters offering the H175M, Leonardo Helicopters offering the AW149 and Lockheed Martin offering the S-70M Blackhawk.
+By the deadline in August 2024, only Leonardo had submitted a bid.

 Programme aims

-The New Medium Helicopter programme has the objective of providing UK Joint Aviation Command with a modern medium-lift helicopter, replacing the outdated existing aircraft currently used by the British Army, the Royal Air Force, and UK Strategic Command bases in Cyprus and Brunei.
+The initial New Medium Helicopter programme had the objective of providing UK Joint Aviation Command with a modern medium-lift helicopter, replacing outdated aircraft used by the British Army, the Royal Air Force.
 The programme aims to achieve this by: